BOOK NOW ON OUR NEW COURSES

-Hyndburn Leisure Centre and Mercer Hall Leisure Centre host swimming lessons in Accrington and Great Harwood to cater for any age or ability and are delivered in accordance with the Amateur Swimming Association’s (ASA’s) National Plan for Teaching Swimming.
+Hyndburn Leisure Centre and Mercer Hall Leisure Centre host swimming lessons in Accrington and Great Harwood to cater for any age or ability and are delivered in accordance with Swim England’s National Plan for Teaching Swimming.

 We provide lessons through from stage 1 to stage 7 for children, and also provide specialist adult, ladies only, and one to one sessions.
-Click in the purple box or see below for more information on the 7 stages of swimming lessons.
+Courses last for 10 weeks.
+See below for more information on the 7 stages of swimming lessons.

 Developing basic safety awareness in a ‘class’ scenario, including movement and water confidence skills.
 Swimmers may use aids, e.g. arm bands, floats etc.